-Article 25: Health
+Article 25 Health

-165. The Government of Jamaica recognizes the right of persons with disabilities to have access to quality healthcare services.
+155. The Government of Jamaica recognizes the right of persons with disabilities to have access to quality healthcare services.
 Presently, all public health facilities exercise a no user fee policy for everyone.
-However, due to challenges such as the long waiting time, inadequate resources, and equipment such as limited bed spaces in hospitals, inadequate supplies of medication, lingering debt of the cash-strapped health sector and poor infrastructure, the government is reviewing the policy to ensure that the quality of service is not further diminished.
-The Government will examine the potential advantages of implementing an effective waiver system determined on the person's ability to pay.
+The potential advantages of implementing an effective waiver system determined on the person's ability to pay are being reviewed.

-166. The non-discrimination provisions of the Jamaican Constitution are also relevant to healthcare.
-Persons with disabilities have access to these health services on the same basis as other persons, including in relation to sexual and reproductive health.
+156. The non-discrimination provisions of the Jamaican Constitution are also relevant to healthcare.
+Persons with disabilities have access to these health services on the same basis as other persons, including sexual and reproductive health.
 In a collaborative effort between the JCPD and several NGOs providing services for persons with disabilities, an extensive Sexual and Reproductive Health programme was implemented.
 The project saw sexual and reproductive services being provided to women with disabilities across the island.
-The project also saw the establishment of a special window at the JCPD to provide various contraceptives for women and men with disabilities.
+The project also established a special window at the JCPD to provide various contraceptives for women and men with disabilities.
 Support for this programme came from funding by the GOJ and the United Nations Population Fund (UNFPA).
 This programme has since morphed with services provided in regular pharmacies as sensitization sessions increased and had continued for medical practitioners and pharmacists enabling them to provide more client-friendly services.

-167. Persons who are deaf however, still do not believe the system is equipped to deal adequately with their concerns.
-The privacy of these individuals is not guaranteed as they must rely on an interpreter to communicate their health concerns to the health provider.
+157. Persons who are deaf however, still do not believe the system is equipped to deal adequately with their concerns.
+The privacy of these individuals is not guaranteed as they must rely on their caregivers as interpreter to communicate their health concerns to the health provider.

-168. The Ministry of Health provides medical rehabilitation services through the Sir John Golding Rehabilitation Centre free of cost.
+158. The Ministry of Health provides medical rehabilitation services through the Sir John Golding Rehabilitation Centre free of cost.
 The Centre offers long-term rehabilitation services with eleven other public hospitals providing acute care.
 General health care services are also available to persons with disabilities at clinics in each parish.

-169. Training on the provision of services to persons with disabilities is provided sporadically to primary care physicians, nurses, physician assistants, and rural health workers.
-Training is largely provided by NGOs.
+159. Training on the provision of services to persons with disabilities is provided sporadically to primary care physicians, nurses, physician assistants, and rural health workers through NGOs.
 In addition to public awareness campaigns, some public health nurses and midwives are also currently being trained in collaboration with the National Family Planning Board to ensure that disabilities and the rights of persons with disabilities are understood.
-The training will ensure that communication with persons with disabilities can be better facilitated and sexual and reproductive health issues are adequately addressed.
-This project also makes provision for contraceptive counseling for adolescents with disabilities.
+The training seeks to ensure that communication with persons with disabilities can be better facilitated and sexual and reproductive health issues are adequately addressed.
+This project also makes provision for contraceptive counselling for adolescents with disabilities.

-170. The National Insurance Act makes special provisions for insured persons injured or acquiring a disability during insured employment.
+160. The National Insurance Act makes special provisions for insured persons injured or acquiring a disability during insured employment.
 The Act allows for contributors to the National Insurance Scheme to receive support following an accident on the job that contributes to disability.
 Life insurance is available to persons with disabilities from the private sector.

-171. Efforts are being made to ensure physical access to health facilities in order to improve access to healthcare by persons with disabilities.
-An audit of the health facilities across the country is being undertaken so that accessibility features can be factored into any refurbishing or construction of new facilities or departments.
+161. Efforts are being made to ensure physical access to health facilities in order to improve access to healthcare by persons with disabilities.
+An audit of the health facilities across the country was undertaken to ensure accessibility features are factored into any refurbishing or construction of new facilities or departments.